Platform Comparison · Property Data vs Territory Intelligence

 Paid per agent, not per agency.

-The practical difference: CoreLogic is a boardroom decision at the agency level.
-SCAYLED is a corporate card decision at the agent level.
-You can sign up for SCAYLED and be scanning inside five minutes.
+The practical difference: CoreLogic is a boardroom decision at the agency level, while SCAYLED is adopted seat by seat at the desk level.
+Access to SCAYLED is granted by request and a transactional agent can be prospecting the same day.
 CoreLogic usually requires a procurement cycle.

 When to use which